International Longshoremen's Association: The Early Twentieth Century

 In 1921, ILA president Thomas V. O'Connor resigned.
 Anthony Chlopek, the last of the Great Lakes presidents, was elected ILA International president and Ryan served as his First Vice president for the six years of Chlopek's presidency.
 Perhaps the most significant development during Chlopek's term was the institution of the Prohibition Enforcement Law.
+Ryan was elected International president in 1927.